Linaro/lava/doc/pipeline-server.rst

    to allow pipeline submissions to devices connected to ``http://localhost`` is to have pipeline devices available.
 #.
 Distributed deployments need changes on each worker, see
-   :ref:`changing_existing_workers`.
+   :ref:`changing_existing_workers` but this can be avoided if all devices on the instance are suitable for the pipeline.
 #.
-Helpers will be developed in due course but currently, pipeline
+Guides will be addedin due course but pipeline setup is a much simplified
-   setup is principally a manual task for admins.
+   manual task for admins.
 #.
 If only pipeline devices are to be supported, the dispatchers
    running ``lava-slave`` do **not** need to have the ``lava-server`` package installed.
 Each dispatcher does need to be able to connect